GreemDev/Bin/README.md

 # Bin

+Create PRs to the main repository, not this fork.
+This is for personal changes for *my* [instance of bin](https://bin.greemdev.net).

 Bin is an AES 128/256-bit encrypted, GitHub Gists-inspired, anonymous pastebin.
 All data on the server is encrypted such that the operators of the server have no knowledge of what data is stored on it.
 This